Mahmud II: The Wahhabi War

-During the early years of Mahmud II's reign, his governor of Egypt, Muhammad Ali, successfully waged the Wahhabi war.
-He reconquered the holy cities of Medina (1812) and Mecca (1813) from the First Saudi state, the Emirate of Diriyah.
+During the early years of Mahmud II's reign, his governor of Egypt, Muhammad Ali, successfully waged the Wahhabi war at his command.
+He reconquered Western Arabia (Hejaz) and its holy cities of Medina (1812) and Mecca (1813) from the Emirate of Diriyah, which later became known as the First Saudi state.

-Emir Abdullah bin Saud Al Saud had barred Muslims from the Ottoman Empire from entering the holy shrines of Mecca and Medina; his followers also desecrated the tombs of Ali, Hassan ibn Ali and Husayn ibn Ali.
-Emire Abdullah and his two followers were publicly beheaded for their crimes against holy cities and mosques in 1819.
+Diriyah's Emir Abdullah bin Saud Al Saud had barred Muslims from the Ottoman Empire from entering the holy shrines of Mecca and Medina; his followers also desecrated the tombs of Ali, Hassan ibn Ali and Husayn ibn Ali.
+Emir Abdullah and two Wahhabi Imams were publicly beheaded for their crimes against the holy cities and mosques in 1819 after they lost the war.

 Greek War of Independence

 The stylized signature of Sultan Mahmud II of the Ottoman Empire was written in Islamic calligraphy.
 It reads "Mahmud Khan son of Abdulhamid is forever victorious".